- Manaslu circuit trek stands out among other off beaten trails that offers a serene, natural and beautiful experience

 This trek incorporates a serene trail, traversing of numerous suspension bridges as you follow the path of the Buri Gandaki, varied climatic conditions, trail filled with vibrant fluttering prayer flags, Mani walls, an encounter with different ethnic villages, and obviously grand vistas from several vantage points particularly the Larkya La pass.
 Furthermore, nestled on the Manaslu Conservation Area, this place is affluent with abundant flora as well as fauna, and if you are lucky enough you can also spot some rare species along the way.

 The pass is physically challenging and takes an entire day to cross it.
 However, it is still manageable for those who are physically fit but may not have prior mountaineering experience.

-The Manaslu Circuit trek offers a stunning view of a snowcapped mountain range and the ancient trail along with mix culture, heritage and hospitality of authentic Hindu and Tibetan-style Buddhist village.
+The Manaslu Circuit trek offers a stunning view of a snow-capped mountain range and the ancient trail along with mixed culture, heritage, and hospitality of authentic Hindu and Tibetan-style Buddhist village.

 The Manaslu Himalayan region is an adventurous trekking region in Nepal.
 The beauty of Manaslu is unpredictable.
 The trekking to the Manaslu area is considered one of the finest destinations of Nepal.

 The area is highlighted by two cultures; Gorkha which is the ancestral seat of the reigning Shah dynasty and the temple of Manakamana.

 The trek requires a Restricted Area Permit and trekkers travel in a group of at least two people with a registered guide is mandatory.
 Nepal Sanctuary Treks carefully plan and pay attention to detail and design trek itinerary just the way you want and deliver all information required for the client’s safety, comfort, and pleasure.
 With the support and guidance of our trek specialist, you can co-create a trekking itinerary to suit your style, taste, and physical fitness.